dimdano/adapt/README.md

 ## References

-The repo is a re-iplementation of AdaPT framework and new features will be added shortly.
+The repo is a re-implementation of AdaPT framework and new features will be added shortly.

 #### Publication